re-fueled/Nothingness/README.md

 ## About

-Nothingness by [Refueled](https://refueled.net/nonthingness) replaces your New Tab page with a completely blank, empty page.
+Nothingness is a Google Chrome extension by [Refueled](https://refueled.net/nonthingness).
+It replaces your New Tab page with a completely blank, empty page.
+There are similar extensions, but always add crap you don't want.
+This extension is simple, has n

 It collects no data and requires no permissions.
 Nothingness does one thing and does it perfectly: gives you a clean, distraction-free new tab every single time.